Corner functions from entanglement indices of harmonic lattices: 3D lattice systems: Edge contributions to entanglement

 \section{3D lattice systems: Edge contributions to entanglement}

-So far, taking the universal system $U$ and the subsystems $A=A_1+A_2$ on a 2D lattice, we have analyzed the LNs between A1 and A2 and the MIs.
+So far, taking the universal system $U$ and the subsystems $A=A_1+A_2$ on a 2D lattice, we have analyzed the LNs and the MIs between $A_1$ and $A_2$.
 In this section, we investigate the entanglement between two adjacent sets of harmonic oscillators placed on lattice sites in $d_U=3$ dimensional space.
 For solid figures, the number of sites in the interior increases rapidly in proportion to the cube of the scale.
 Considering the limitation of available computer resources, we assume that the universal system $U$ is the set of sites in a cube with 120 sites on a edge.
-As a subsystem, we take the set of sites near the center of gravity of the system $U$ that are inside a cube or a triangular prism whose base is a isosceles right triangle.
-Then, assuming $U=A+B$, we compute the Renyi entropy of order $1/2$ while varying the scale (the number of sites on the shortest edges of shapes of the subsystems from 6 to 20.
+As a subsystem, we take the sets of sites near the center of gravity of the system $U$ that are inside a cube or a triangular prism whose base is a isosceles right triangle.
+Then, assuming $U=A+B$, we compute the Renyi entropy of order $1/2$ while varying the scale,the number of sites on the shortest edge of each shape of the subsystems $A$ from 6 to 20.
 In these cases, the boundary surfaces of the two subsystems $A$ and $B$ have not only sharp vertices but also edges.
-For the entanglement entropy in the case of sharp vertices and edges at the boundary, the following equation is said to be valid from formula (\ref{expand2}) omitting cut-off\cite{Kallin}:
+As for the contribution to entanglement from sharp corners and edges, the following equation is said to be valid from formula (\ref{expand2}) omitting cut-off\cite{Devakul,Sierens}:

-where $\beta_{total}$ is the sum of corner function $\beta(\Omega_k)$ of sharp vertex with the solid angle $\Omega_k$, and $e(\theta_j)$ and $L_j$ are the edge term coefficient and the length of the edges with dihedral angle $\theta_j$.
-By fitting the above data of the Renyi entropy according to the formula (\ref{3DEE}), we obtain the corner functions $\beta(\pi/2)$, $\beta(\pi/4)$, the edge term coefficients $e(\pi/2)$ and $e(\pi/4)$ and their STDs.
+where $\beta_{total}$ is the sum of corner function $\beta(\Omega_k)$ of sharp vertex with the solid angle $\Omega_k$, and $e(\theta_j)$ and $E_j$ are the edge term coefficient and the length of the edges with dihedral angle $\theta_j$.
+By fitting the above data of the Renyi entropy according to the formula (\ref{3DEE}), we obtain the corner functions $\beta(\pi/2)$, $\beta(\pi/4)$, the edge term coefficients $e(\pi/2)$ and $e(\pi/4)$ and their SDs.
 When doing so, as is done in equations (\ref{MIandbtotal}), (\ref{LNandbtotal}) and later, terms proportional to $P_B^{-k}(k=0,1,2...,n)$ are added to the right-hand side of the equation (\ref{3DEE}), and the operations are repeated while increasing $n$.
-Then, we select the $n$ that gives the most stable total values of corner functions, i.e., the smallest STD of the total values.
+Then, we select the $n$ that gives the most stable total values of corner functions, i.e., the smallest SD of the total value $\beta_{total}$.
 In fact, in both the PBC and FBC cases and for both $A$ shapes of cube and triangle prism, the most stable total corner functions are obtained by the fitting up to the constant term $c_0$.